rtCamp/Frappe-Manager/docs/commands/switch.md

 ## Examples

-### Switch to a tag you baked
+### Switch to an image you baked

-fm bake prints the tag; fm info lists the ones this bench has already run.
+fm bake prints the image; fm info lists the ones this bench has already run.

 ```bash
 fm switch mybench local/mybench:20260721-abc123
 ```

-### Switch to a tag from a registry
+### Switch to an image from a registry

 Pulled with your ambient docker login when it is not already local.